 As healthcare becomes more and more digitized, connected devices are becoming better integrated into daily clinical practice.
 Robbie Greenglass, an investor at Waterline Ventures who focuses on early stage health tech ventures, says “the ability to connect to and gather data from patients is critical to advancing how we develop new therapies and treat chronic illnesses.
 We expect this connectivity as consumers, and now IoT is revolutionizing how we deliver care.”

-Last Thursday, the Boston Scientific Connected Patient Challenge II concluded with a live even at Google’s headquarters in Kendall Square.
-The focus of this year’s challenge was Big Data, and participants were encouraged to submit ideas on how to improve patient outcomes, increase efficiency in delivering care, and drive down the cost of care using data analytics.
+Last Thursday, the Boston Scientific Connected Patient Challenge concluded with a live even at Google’s headquarters in Kendall Square.
+The focus of this year’s challenge was improving patient care through IoT.

 On Monday, January 22nd, the New England Healthcare Executive Network hosted their annual Winter Social at the Foley Hoag offices in the Seaport District.

 Will radiologists be out of jobs in the next few years?
 Can artificial intelligence (AI) systems and devices replace doctors as diagnosticians?
 What are the ethical considerations?
 These were some of the key questions debated and discussed at the ‘AI in Healthcare’ conference organized by Insight Exchange Network at the Boston Harvard Club on January 18th and 19th.